Kubernetes on AWS EKS

 • cloudbees-core-mm: CloudBees CI managed controller

-The Docker containers used as Jenkins build agents are specified on a per Pipeline basis and are not included in CloudBees CI.
-Refer to the example Pipeline in the Agent provisioning section for more details.
+The Docker containers used as Jenkins build agents are specified on a per-Pipeline basis and are not included in CloudBees CI.
+For more details, refer to the example Pipeline in Agent provisioning.

 The cloudbees-cloud-core-oc, cloudbees-core-mm, and build agent container images can be pulled from the public Docker Hub repository or from a private Docker Registry that you deploy and manage.
-If you wish to use a private registry, you will have to configure your Kubernetes cluster to do that.
+If you need to use a private registry, you have to configure your Kubernetes cluster to do that.

 CloudBees CI Kubernetes resources